Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Electromagnetic Power Flow From The Dark-Matter Field

-Maxwell's equations yield a relationship between the electric field and the volume current density at any point in space:

-For the broadband detector, $\vec{J}(\vec{x},t)$ reflects the current density for the sheet, while for the cavity, $\vec{J}(\vec{x},t)$ includes both the current densities on the finite conductivity and the perfect conductivity sheets: $\vec{J}(\vec{x},t)=\vec{J}_{c}(\vec{x},t)+ \vec{J}_{\infty}(\vec{x},t)$.
-We may solve for the current in each sheet, and consequently, the power dissipation using superposition.
+We may solve for the current in each sheet, and consequently the produced fields and power dissipation, using superposition.
 Because we ignore fringe-field effects, the electric field is only a function of $y$, the coordinate normal to the sheets.

 \paragraph{Power Dissipation in Resistive Broadband Detector} \mbox{}\\